Environmental Services Program

 © Copyright The American National Red Cross.
 All rights reserved.

 Are you getting bugged?

+Being outdoors means more chances of being bit by a tick or mosquito.
 Using the correct insect repellent along with other preventive actions can discourage ticks, mosquitoes, and other biting insects from bugging you.
 Here are some tips you can take:

 Avoid tick habitats

 - Avoid wooded and bushy areas with high grass and leaf litter (not really an option for field staff, but if you can avoid, do so).

 - Avoid contact with vegetation by walking in in the center of trails.